Honors & Awards

 Isaiah committed to Nebraska in October of 2014, and also looked at Iowa, Georgia and Creighton among numerous schools.

 Isaiah is the son of Danielle and Roderick Roby and was born on Feb.
-3, 1998 in Dixon, Ill.
+3, 1998, in Dixon, Ill.
 He has four brothers, Donovan, Ellis, Drew and Kordae.
-Isaiah has not declared a major, but he did earn a spot on the Nebraska Scholar-Athlete Honor Roll in the spring of 2017.
-He was a member of the 2017 Tom Osborne Citizenship Team.
+Isaiah majors in management at Nebraska.